CRAJKUMARSINGH/Bridge_Slab_Design2/README_RAJKUMAR.md

 ## Overview
 This is a comprehensive Bridge Slab Design application that processes Excel calculation sheets and generates detailed engineering reports.
 The system integrates all Excel calculation sheets with Claude AI validation for enhanced accuracy and reliability.

+The application now includes an organized output folder system that stores files in date-based subfolders with bridge type and serial numbering.

 ## How to Run

 ### Prerequisites